GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ## Before you begin

-The scripts provided in this repository require a baseline set of information, including the GCP Region, Zone and Project to be used when creating the GKE cluster.
-A template configuration file is included in this repository.
+The scripts provided in this repository require the existence of a `cluster_config` file in the root directory.
+This config file contains a baseline set of information, including the GCP Region, Zone and Project to be used when creating the GKE cluster.
+A template configuration file can be found [here](./scripts/cluster_config.example).

 The section below outlines the required and optional configuration settings, including default values